Find execution drag before AI makes it more expensive.

 “Simple, direct, on time, on budget—and no surprises.”

-Use this when delivery is slowing, systems feel brittle, AI is on the agenda, or leadership knows something is off but needs a clear diagnosis and roadmap.
+Use this when delivery is slowing, systems feel brittle, AI is on the agenda, or leadership knows something is off but needs a clear diagnosis, business-risk view, and 30–60 day stabilization roadmap.

 - Executive-ready findings